Library: Policy

 (b) When appropriate, the worker makes a referral to Child Welfare Services and documents the reason for the referral in Family Assistance/Client Services (FACS) case notes.

-5. The worker must verify the adult is currently employed or has a valid employment offer.
-In two parent families, both parents do not have to be employed; however, one must be at risk of losing his or her employment or have an employment offer.
+5. The worker must verify the applicant's employment or employment offer.
+In two-parent families, both parents do not have to be employed; however, one parent must be at risk of losing employment or have an employment offer.
 The worker documents how employment was verified in FACS case notes.

-6. The worker is required to verify the financial need and the cost of meeting the need and to document this information in FACS Case Notes.
-A budget sheet may be used to determine income and expenses
+6. The worker verifies the financial need and the cost of meeting the need and documents this information in FACS case notes.
+The worker may use a budget sheet to determine income and expenses.

 7. Refer to Oklahoma Administrative Code (OAC) 340:10-3-56(a)(3) for persons whose needs must not be included in the DA payment.

-8. (a) Family gross income includes income from all household members included in the DA payment.
+8. (a) Family gross income includes income from all family members in the DA payment.
 When present in the home, it also includes the income of a person acting in the role of spouse and the income of parents of a minor parent, per OAC 340:10-3-57(e).

 (b) Refer to OAC 340:10-3-26 through 340:10-3-40 for countable and excluded income and income exemptions and OAC 340:10-3-56 and 340:10-3-57 for information regarding whose income must be considered.